 Arrive from your flight to Lima.
 Night at airport hotel.
 We will have an orientation meeting in the evening and go to dinner.
 We’ll spend the night at Lima hotel.
 DINNER & OVERNIGHT AT HOTEL WYNDHAM AIRPORT HOTEL

 Day 2: Cusco

-We’ll catch our early morning flight to the beautiful city of Cusco.
-We start with a fabulous foodie tour to the market and around the city to sample and photograph the textures, and colors of the myriad of local specialties.
-After lunch we’ll go on a tour of this colonial gem, strolling through the Plaza de Armas and along Cusco’s charming stone streets.
+We’ll catch our early morning flight to the beautiful city of Cuzco.
+Foodie tour in the AM to the market and around the city to sample and photograph the many local specialties.
+After lunch we’ll go on a tour of this colonial gem, visiting the Cathedral and other churches.
 We’ll see first-hand many of the walls built by the Incas which now form the foundations of colonial buildings built by the Spaniards.
-We’ll catch the last golden light on the Cathedral and other buildings in the Plaza de Armas, and then photograph these buildings as the light changes to twilight.
+We’ll catch the last light on the Cathedral and other buildings on the Plaza de Armas, and then photograph these buildings as the light changes to twilight.
 We’ll spend the night in Cuzco.